How to Get a Good Bass Tone

 It starts with the DI and the player

 The cleanest path to a good bass tone is a clean DI recorded straight into your interface’s Hi-Z input.
 Fresh strings, even picking or finger technique, and consistent dynamics matter more than any plugin.
 A buzzing, uneven take will sound buzzing and uneven no matter how you process it.
 If you are setting up your capture, see how to record bass without an amp and recording a clean bass DI.
+If you are still deciding how to track it, weigh up DI vs amp for bass first.

 Set levels with proper gain staging